1. The Shooter

 January 17th, 1989: Cleveland Elementary School — Stockton, California

 A young man parked his car behind the elementary school, next to the playground.
-As he got out, the sound of 300+ children running and playing on the fenced-in pavement filled the air, classes having just been let out for recess.
+As he got out, the sound of 300+ children running and playing rose over the chain-link fence, classes having just been let out for recess.
 Teachers watched from the chalked sidelines, vigilant against the skinned knees and hurt feelings that were the hazards they had been prepared to deal with.
 None of them noticed the thin, white man approaching from the south.

 He was dressed as if he was in the army, but he hadn’t been a soldier a day in his life.
 The rifle in his hands looked like something taken from a battlefield, but it wasn’t.
 Not exactly.

 The thin man emerged from behind a set of portable classrooms, stepped to the tree-line facing the playground, aimed the rifle, and opened fire.
 The targets he saw in his crosshairs were the same age he had been, when he himself had attended the same school, seventeen years before.
 He squeezed the trigger as fast as he could.

 The wannabe-soldier’s rifle had an abnormally generous ammunition magazine attached to it — a cylindrical “drum mag” that held 75 rounds.
 He kept up his assault until that ran dry, and then he ducked back behind the portables to reload, switching to 30-round “box” magazine.
 Over his shoulder, his parked station wagon exploded into flames, the detonation of a pipe bomb that he had left burning on the passenger seat, certain that he would never drive the car again.

 He then resumed his assault on the schoolyard, emptying the second clip.
 He went to reload once again, but this time, during the pause in gunfire, and over his earplugs, he heard it: the sound of police sirens.
 They were getting louder, closing in fast.
 Time for the next phase of his plan.